bitcoin-core/btcdeb/doc/tapscript-example.md

 These are derived as: `SHA256(SHA256(tag_as_utf8_string) || SHA26(tag_as_utf8_string) || msg)`, e.g. `SHA256(SHA256("TapLeaf") || SHA256("TapLeaf") || "foobar")` to `TapLeaf` the message `"foobar"`.

-When we generate out output (i.e. commit to our scripts), we begin by creating the `TapLeaf` tags for each of the scripts.
+When we generate our output (i.e. commit to our scripts), we begin by creating the `TapLeaf` tags for each of the scripts.
 We then pair them together two at a time using `TapBranch`, and at the end, we create a tweak using `TapTweak` containing our internal public key and the merkle root, and then finally we tweak our internal public key with that. *That is our taproot key!* One caveat though: for each "merge", we have to order the pair, i.e. if left hash evaluates to `0x123abc` and right to `0x123abb`, we need to swap the hashes, so that left is always <= right.

 Let's start by generating the `TapLeaf` entries.